MalteToetzke/Code_Repo_2025-10/README.md

 python Classifiers/organization_type_classifier.py  # runs the organization type classifier to classify LinkedIn company profiles and compare with manually annotated data python Classifiers/sector.py  # runs the sector classifier to classify LinkedIn company profiles and compare with manually annotated data
 ```
-All outputs are stored in the base folder
+All outputs are stored in the base folder.

 #### Data
 Data used for validation and training of classifications scripts